skalingclouds/agentic-doc/README.md

 #### `parse_and_save_documents(file_paths: list[str | Path], *, result_save_dir: str | Path) -> list[Path]`

-Parse multiple documents and save results to specified directory.
+Parse multiple documents and save results to the specified directory.

 - **Parameters:**
   - `file_paths`: List of paths to documents
   - `result_save_dir`: Directory to save parsed results
 - **Returns:**
-  - A list of json file paths to the saved results.
+  - A list of JSON file paths to the saved results.
 The file paths are sorted by the order of the input file paths.
 The file name is the original file name with a timestamp appended.
-E.g. "document.pdf" -> "document_20250313_070305.json".
+For example, the input file "document.pdf" could have this output file: "document_20250313_070305.json".
 - **Raises:**
   - `FileNotFoundError`: If any input file doesn't exist